ana-m-gaina/landing_page/README.md

 - Measure website performance to identify areas for improvement and optimization.
 - Write valid and semantic HTML5 code, improving search engine visibility and accessibility.
 - Increase productivity by utilizing lesser-known shortcuts and techniques.
-- Familiarize yourself with tools that simplify and streamline the web development process.
-- Host your code on GitHub for version control and collaboration.
-- Deploy websites to the cloud, making them accessible to a global audience.
+- Deploy the website to the cloud.
 - Set up continuous deployment to automate the process of deploying updates and changes.

 ## Resources